tra38/tra38.github.io/_posts/2024-07-18-disempowerment.md

 I do not know how long a group renewal would normally take, but I estimate it to take place over a single generation (~20 years), with old members of the group getting replaced by new members of the group.
 This is how Ibn Khaldun viewed group renewals back in the 14th century.

-If group Renewals can retain their slow, multi-decade trajectory, then perhaps I may be more hopeful about the future.
+If group renewals can retain their slow, multi-decade trajectory, then perhaps I may be more hopeful about the future.
 The ATO would eventually embrace automation, but it would not happen in five years, but maybe twenty to thirty years.

 However, the 21st century is different.
 I believe that the duration of group renewals is shrinking.
 As we expect technological progress to accelerate, we should also expect group renewals to accelerate for two reasons: